-What would it take for the UK to apologize for centuries of atrocities carried out under the British Empire? -- Sott.net
+What Would it Take For The UK to Apologize For Centuries of Atrocities Carried Out Under The British Empire? -- Sott.net

 British forces also held thousands of Kenyans in camps during the 1950s Mau Mau Uprising, this particular event rife with allegations of sexual assault, rape and torture.

 And when it comes to recognized and esteemed figures whose legacies would be better suited for review in The Hague, Great Britain certainly has an abundance of them.
 Winston Churchill's international reign of terror as British prime minister comes to mind.
-Churchill's rule is mired with an incredulous amount of bloodshed.
+Churchill's rule was mired in an incredulous amount of bloodshed.

 In 1921, Churchill launched a massive bombing tirade to counter unrest in Mesopotamia, allegedly cancelling out the existence of a village within 45 minutes (perhaps the world record).
 He also said, "I am strongly in favour of using poisoned gas against the uncivilized tribes; it would spread a lively terror."